Madhusudan707/number_system_fullstack/Readme.md

 ![Live Gif](https://github.com/Madhusudan707/number_system_react/blob/main/number_system/public/number_system_converter.gif)

-It is a Simple App, Where you Can Convert One Number to System to Other.
+It is a Simple App, Where you Can Convert One Number System to Other.

 ## Getting Started